telehash/telehash.github.io/v3/intro.md

 * making privacy an *easy* choice for developers
 * native implementations for the widest possible variety of languages/platforms

-The telehash team includes collaborators from around the world, many of whom were the principle architects of [XMPP](http://en.wikipedia.org/wiki/XMPP).
+The telehash team includes collaborators from around the world, many of whom were the principal architects of [XMPP](http://en.wikipedia.org/wiki/XMPP).
 It is intended as a next-generation protocol advancing the original goals of Jabber.

 ![Basic Network](v3/BasicNetwork.png)